myval2012/vpTelosysPlugin/doc/annotations.md

 # Annotations
-Below are all annotations of Telosys DSL and their representation in Graphical Telosys DSL.
+Below are all annotations of Telosys DSL and their representation in Telosys diagram.
 ### @Abstract
-Class modifier (in general class properties).
+Class modifier (in `general` class properties).

 ### @AggregateRoot
 Class stereotype.